• Skip to primary navigation

 They're slightly higher in FODMAPs than others on this list, so start with half a bar and see how your body reacts.

-11. Simply Protein Crispy Bars
+11. Simply Protein Bars

 One bar contains 160 calories and just 3 grams of sugar.
 It also contains 14 grams of protein, 7 grams of fiber, iron, and potassium.

-12. Homemade protein bars
+12. Homemade Protein Bars

 If you have the time, you can make protein bars at home, enabling you to limit their FODMAP content.